benj2468/cs57/minic/project2/README.md

 We calculate a `opResult`, and then store our `opResult` in a `ConstantInt` (since we on'y have to deal with `i32`s)

+This has been updated to be a **Module Pass** to enhance folding on the entire module.
+The pass still performs folding within functions on everything described above, but now also performs the following folding:

+1. If a function returns a single value, which is a constant, replace all instances of the value returned from the call instruction with the constant value to potentially fold other values on compile time.
+2. Evaluate constant PHI nodes
+    - This will need to be run AFTER Dead Code removal is run, becuase the dead basic blocks make the PHI nodes redundant.

 ### Extra Credit Dead Code Remove

 Dead code removal is currently being built, but performs the following tasks:

 1. will simplify conditional branches that have constant evaluations
 2. will remove basic blocks that have no predecessors

 # Testing